SUDER: Self-Improving Unified Large Multimodal Models for Understanding and Generation with Dual Self-Rewards: Experiments

 \paragraph{Training Data} We used the training set of T2I-CompBench~\citep{huang2023t2i} for the text-to-image generation part, which contains 5,600 text prompts.
 For the visual understanding part, we randomly sampled 2,800 images from the JourneyDB~\citep{sun2023journeydb} and COCO118K~\citep{li2024llava} derived from COCO Caption~\citep{lin2014microsoft} respectively.
 It is worth noting that the image and text training data are non-parallel, meaning that we did not use any annotated image-text pairs to train the model.

-\paragraph{Baselines} We employ the unified LMM Janus-Pro-7B~\citep{chen2025janus} as our backbone, optimizing it with our dual self-reward mechanism in a self-supervised manner.
+\paragraph{Baselines} We employ the unified LMMs with different levels of capabilities as our backbones, including Janus-Pro-7B and Janus-Pro-1B~\citep{chen2025janus}, optimizing them with DSR in a self-supervised manner.
 We compare our tuned model with state-of-the-art (SOTA) models on visual understanding and generation tasks, including models that are designed only for understanding such as LLaVA~\citep{liu2023visual} and InstructBLIP-7B~\citep{dai2023instructblip}, models designed only for generation tasks like CoMat~\citep{jiang2024comat} and LDM~\citep{rombach2022high}, as well as unified LMMs that can perform both tasks such as Chameleon~\citep{lu2023chameleon} and Show-o~\citep{xie2024show}.
 All baselines can be found in \Cref{tab:t2i_compbench}, \Cref{tab:geneval}, and \Cref{tab:und_bench}.

 \paragraph{Evaluation Benchmarks} We evaluate our method on visual understanding and generation benchmarks and follow their default settings.
 For visual generation, we use T2I-CompBench~\citep{huang2023t2i} and GenEval~\citep{ghosh2023geneval} as the evaluation benchmarks.
 We test on their original text prompts without any modification.
 T2I-CompBench comprises 6,000 compositional text prompts evaluating 3 categories (attribute binding, object relationships, and complex compositions) and 6 sub-categories (color binding, shape binding, texture binding, spatial relationships, non-spatial relationships, and complex compositions).
 GenEval~\citep{ghosh2023geneval} includes 6 tasks (single object, two objects, counting, colors, position, and color attributes).
-For visual understanding, we use HallusionBench (denoted as HalluBench)~\citep{zhao2023beyond}, LLaVABench, POPE~\citep{li2023evaluating}, MMB~\citep{liu2024mmbench}, SEEDBench-IMG (denoted as SEED)~\citep{li2024seed}, and MMMU~\citep{yue2024mmmu}.
+For visual understanding, we use HallusionBench (denoted as HalluBench)~\citep{zhao2023beyond}, LLaVABench, POPE~\citep{li2023evaluating}, MMB~\citep{liu2024mmbench}, and SEEDBench-IMG (denoted as SEED)~\citep{li2024seed}.

-\paragraph{Implementation Details} We implement our method upon Trl~\footnote{https://github.com/huggingface/trl.git} code base and train with Deepspeed\footnote{https://github.com/deepspeedai/DeepSpeed.git} Zero-2.
-For each input, we sample 8 outputs for GRPO algorithm and select 2 of them for SimPO.
-The learning rate is set to 3e-6 with a cosine decay schedule, with a warmup of 5 steps. \( \epsilon_{\text{low}} \) and \( \epsilon_{\text{high}} \) are set to 0.2 and 0.28. \( \beta \) and \( \gamma \) in SimPO are set to 2.0 and 0.5, respectively. \( \beta \) in GRPO is set to 0.04.
-The batch size is set to 64, and the gradient\_ accumulation\_step is set to 2, resulting in a global batch size of 128.
-The model is trained for 5 epochs on our training set.